 Does your skincare routine include products for flaky, red, oily, dry, or prone to a breakout?
 Chances are at some point in your life you have experienced at least one of these, or maybe even all of them.
 Your skin’s health is directly linked to the balance between acidity and alkalinity, which is measured by the pH scale.

 So what can you do to maintain this balance?
-The answer is to use a natural facial cleanser.
+The answer is to use a vegan facial cleanser.

 Soap's pH is between 9 and 10, which makes your skin feel very clean, but is just way too harsh.
 It removes all natural oils from your skin making the pH level too alkaline causing dry, flaky, and skin prone to inflammation.
 This can cause the sebaceous glands to overproduce oil to compensate for the dryness causing clogged pores and breakouts.
 When skin is overly dry and flaky, it can also lead to premature fine lines and wrinkles.